Warren Bebbington: Career

 Bebbington is a Fulbright Scholar, and holds master's degrees in arts, music and philosophy and a PhD.
-He studied at the University of Melbourne and at Queens College, Columbia University, and the City University of New York Graduate School.
+He studied at the University of Melbourne and at Queens College, Columbia University, and the Graduate Center of the City University of New York.
 He worked as a teacher and was honored for his efforts as a recipient of the University of Melbourne Award for Excellence in Teaching (Humanities) in 2005 and an Australian Learning and Teaching Council Citation for "30 years of outstanding teaching" in 2008.
 His teaching appointments included the Australian National University's School of Music.

 He is a published author of works on music, and was the music member on the international advisory committee for the Encyclopædia Britannica for over a decade.

 Academia

 As his career progressed, Bebbington moved into leadership positions within academia.
 He served as a Dean at both the University of Melbourne and University of Queensland.
 He was appointed Deputy Vice-Chancellor (University Affairs) and later Pro-Vice Chancellor of the University of Melbourne prior to his appointment as Vice Chancellor of the University of Adelaide (2012–2017).
 At Adelaide, he was succeeded as Vice-Chancellor by Mike Brooks in the interim, and later by Peter Rathjen, the former Vice Chancellor of the University of Tasmania and Dean of Science at the University of Melbourne.

+Bebbington was appointed a Member of the Order of Australia in the 2020 Australia Day Honours.